 Sadly, the Calvinistic bent, and clear bias, of the NIV and several other popular translations is nowhere more clear than their rendering of three verses in which the Hebrew arrhabōn has been translated deposit or guarantee when it actually means earnest.
 This obviously done to convey their interpretation of the text that the Holy Spirit will never leave a believer and a believer can never be lost.
 However, what is even worse is that, in some cases, they translated arrhabōn into the English deposit, then added the word guarantee.
 Unknowingly, countless people have relied on these translations, believing that Scripture actually speaks of a guarantee when, in fact, it does no such thing.
 There is a world of difference between guarantee and earnest.

 #2 The Living Bible promotes the doctrine of original sin.
 Psalm 51:5, for example, has the same problem as in the NIV.
 The LB reads, "But I was born a sinner, yes, from the moment my mother conceived me."
 In Ephesians 2:3 he has Paul saying, "We started out bad, being born with evil natures, and were under God's anger just like everyone else."
-See Section on Original Sin
+See Original Sin - Fact or Fable?

 #3 The doctrine of "faith only" is promoted in the Living Bible.
 Romans 4:12 reads, "Abraham found favor with God by faith alone."
 This view cannot be harmonized with James 2:21-24.
 This belief in salvation by faith only has led him to mistranslate Colossians 1:23 as follows: "...the only condition is that you fully believe the Truth."
 See The Myth of Faith Alone